75-Hard-Student-Edition/75-student-readthedocs/docs/source/State Management.rst

 The state management in this application is primarily manual and service-based, utilizing Dart classes and ``setState()`` within Flutter widgets where needed.

-The app avoids using external state management libraries such as Provider, Riverpod, or Bloc in favor of a more lightweight and understandable architecture suited to the app’s current complexity.
+The app avoids using external state management libraries such as Provider, Riverpod, or Bloc in favor of a more lightweight and understandable architecture suited to the app's current complexity.

 AccountManager
 --------------